 Improving efficiency is an obvious choice, and it involves things like improved mileage for vehicles, better insulation and energy management for dwellings, more efficient light bulbs such as LED lights.
 Efficiency can also be gained by modifying our behavior such that we do the same things in a way that uses up less energy.
 For instance, we could make fewer trips to do our shopping by planning more carefully, or we could make better use of carpools, or we could make public transportation really work in our cities.

 We could also switch to burning cleaner forms of fuels to generate our electricity or power our vehicles.
 Natural gas (mostly methane) is a cleaner form of fuel than either coal or gasoline, in part because methane is a simpler form of hydrocarbon — CH4 — and it's main combustion products are water and CO2, with minor amounts of nitrous and sulfurous gases that contribute to pollution.
-In constrast, coal burning releases substantial quantities of these gases along with other harmful gases, some of which contain mercury, which causes long-lasting environmental damage.
+In contrast, coal burning releases substantial quantities of these gases along with other harmful gases, some of which contain mercury, which causes long-lasting environmental damage.
 It is estimated that the US has lowered its carbon dioxide emissions by something like 0.5 GT in the last year thanks to the increase in gas-burning power plants, utilizing gas from the Marcellus Shale and other gas-rich formations.

 Carbon capture and sequestration (CCS) is another way to reduce emissions into the atmosphere.
 In essence, this involves capturing carbon at the point where it is emitted into the atmosphere (like a big power plant), then liquifying it and injecting it into an underground reservoir.
 This is a fairly new technology and many experiments are underway throughout the world to figure out how to make this work.
 One of the first large experiments is taking place beneath the North Sea, where the Norwegians have injected a large quantity of CO2 into a layer of sandstone from which they had previously extracted oil and gas.
 For this to work, the CO2 has to stay put and not leak back up to the surface; these experiments are being carefully monitored to see how much leakage occurs.
+CCS can also be achieved by pumping CO2 into large aquifers where it reacts with minerals.

 The other strategies for reducing emissions revolve around technologies that do not involve burning fossil fuels for energy.
 Wind and solar are certainly expanding, but they are still not as cheap as generating electricity from fossil fuels.
-The costs of generating electricity by various means has been studied by the US Energy Information Administration, and some of their results are shown in table below, ranking these energy sources in terms of the system levelized costs (in dollars per MWh of electricity) for a new plant that would come on line in the year 2017.
+The costs of generating electricity by various means has been studied by the US Energy Information Administration, and some of their results are shown in table below, ranking these energy sources in terms of the system levelized costs (in dollars per MWh of electricity) for a new plant that would come online in the year 2017.
 The system levelized costs here include the money needed to build and safely maintain a power plant spread out over the lifetime of the plant.

 Cost of Energy Sources